 Predicting the need for phosphate fertilizer

 It is important to relate the interpretation of the analytical results to the stage of growth.
 The concentration of P in plant tissue usually decreases as the plant matures.
-Some interpretations of P concentrations for several crops are summarized in Table 3.
+Some interpretations of P concentrations for several crops are summarized in Table 4.

 Management of phosphate fertilizers